 This document provides a general description of the proper procedures and instructions which must be considered before starting operations with, and during maintenance of all Manac Side Dump Semi-Trailer models.
-Although the information in this manual was current on the date of issue (2024), Manac reserves the right to make changes as needed without notice or liability.
+Although the information in this manual was current on the date of issue (2025), Manac reserves the right to make changes as needed without notice or liability.
 You can view the most recent version of this manual on Manac's website at www.manac.com.

-Manac strongly advises against any self-modification and unauthorized modification or alteration to its products as it may affect their operation, function and safety.
+No self-modification or unauthorized modification or alteration should be made to this semi-trailer as it may affect its operation, function and safety.
 We encourage owners to source and purchase replacement parts for Manac products directly from Manac.
 Please contact Manac at 1 800 545-5086 for further information on replacement parts and components and nearest dealers and repair shops.